sf-wdi-gaia/ng-firebase/readme.md

 * Explain the difference between HTTP and Websocket protocols
 * Integrate AngularFire into an Angular app
 * Deploy your app to Firebase Hosting
-* Implement 3-way data binding
+* Implement 3-way data binding!

 ##Firebase Intro

-[Firebase](https://www.firebase.com/) is a Platform as a Service (PaaS) that provides a graphical interface to set up a back end, both the database and api.
+[Firebase](https://firebase.google.com/) is a Platform as a Service (PaaS) that provides a graphical interface to set up a back end, both the database and api.

-We will be using the [AngularFire](https://www.firebase.com/docs/web/libraries/angular/guide/intro-to-angularfire.html) library to access Firebase from Angular.
+We will be using the [AngularFire](https://github.com/firebase/angularfire) library to access Firebase from Angular.
 Google owns Firebase and developed Angular, so they work nicely together.

-Let's take a look at this demo [Tetris Game](https://www.firebase.com/tutorial/#session/gf3bu09wvlf) to see how it can allow us to build real-time applications.
+Let's take a look at this demo [Chat Room App](https://firechat.firebaseapp.com/) to see how it can allow us to build real-time applications.

 ###Websockets